casualsnek/cassowary/docs/1-virt-manager.md

 $ sudo mv ~/usr.sbin.dnsmasq /etc/apparmor.d/
 ```

-Now you have to modify this profile adding a `r` at the end of line 116, before the comma, so it will be like: `/usr/libexec/libvirt_leaseshelper mr,`.
+Now you have to modify this profile by adding a `r` at the end of line 116, before the comma, so it will be like: `/usr/libexec/libvirt_leaseshelper mr,`.

 This can also be done via terminal: